Jesus a Powerless King

 “King” is a word we do not normally use to describe Jesus because we associate the word “king” with power and majesty and Jesus did not display power or majesty.
 If you heard someone describing Jesus as king, you might reply “but he was born in a stable.”
 True, Jesus was not the kingly, majestic type.
 When Satan showed Jesus all the kingdoms of the world and said they could all be his if Jesus worshipped him (Luke 4:5-7), Jesus replied that only God is to be worshipped (Luke 4:8).
 Satan offered a temptation to display power, but Jesus resisted that temptation always.
 Jesus avoided all shows of earthly power and authority.

 Jesus is a king because he has a kingdom, but his kingdom is totally at odds with any display of power.
 Some people like to dominate others, abuse their power, and manipulate others.
 That has no place in Jesus’ kingdom.
 Those with power can unfortunately abuse their power in so many ways but Jesus was totally powerless on the cross; people said, “He saved others, let him save himself if he is the Christ of God.”
 (Luke 23:35) The values in Jesus’ kingdom are service and humility.
-If we want to be great, we must be like children (Luke 18:17).
 We are to carry our cross after Jesus every day (Luke 14:27).
 There is no place for violence or retribution in Jesus’ kingdom.
 Jesus is a king, but his kingdom is not of this world.
 It was because nations and states were abusing their power that Pope Pius XI introduced this feast in 1925.
 This is only a recent feast in the Church, and abuse of power is what led to its introduction—using power in the opposite way to Jesus.
 Jesus did not abuse power, and he is our model.
 Jesus, the humble king, is an example to those who abuse power that abuse of power has no place in Jesus’ kingdom.
 There is no envy or greed or lust for power in Jesus.

 In many ways we see that Jesus’ kingdom is totally at odds with any display of power in this world.
 Jesus kept company with tax collectors, sinners, and prostitutes, so much so that the authorities described Jesus as “a glutton and a drunkard, a friend of tax collectors and sinners.”
 (Luke 7:34) You would expect kings to receive important people and dignitaries, but Jesus received the lowly and rejected people of his time.
-A king might expect to receive a gift but Jesus gave gifts; he restored health to those who were sick.
+A king might expect to receive a gift, but Jesus gave gifts; he restored health to those who were sick.
 Jesus was not the kingly type according to our understanding of king; he is a powerless king!
 Kings wear a crown.
 What sort of crown did Jesus wear?
 A crown of thorns.
 On what throne do we see Jesus sitting in the Gospel today?
 (Luke 23:35-43) It is the throne of the cross.
-Instead of an army there were people beneath his cross mocking him (Luke 23:35).
-So Jesus’ idea of king and power is totally opposite to the world’s idea of a king and power.
+Instead of an army, there were people beneath his cross mocking him (Luke 23:35).
+So, Jesus’ idea of king and power is totally opposite to the world’s idea of a king and power.
 That is why the preface to the Eucharistic Prayer in today’s Mass describes Jesus’ kingdom as

 a kingdom of truth and life